evanjmg/react-native-sound-detection/README.md

 # react-native-sound-detection

-This library simply detects whether tracks exist on a media file (Video/Mp3/etc) in Android React Native.
+This library simply gets the audio/video tracks and their type.
+This is to detect whether they exist on a media file (Video/Mp3/etc) in Android and iOS React Native.

 ## Getting started